ccalmels/gdb-dashboard-svd/README.md

 ## Usage

-All commands benefit from a usefull completion.
+All commands benefit from a useful completion.

 ### Add some SVD files